 Horsted Valley open space is a mosaic of natural habitats ranging from rare chalk grasslands to ancient semi-natural woodland.
 Along with important landscape and ecological features it includes amenities such as football pitches, play areas and walking routes.

-We are working on a project aiming to promote access through Horsted Valley by formalising walking and cycling routes, as well as interpretation trails, so that users can learn whilst exercising or enjoying the site.
+We are working on a project aiming to promote access through Horsted Valley by formalising walking routes, as well as interpretation panels, so that users can learn while exercising or enjoying the site.

 This project also aims to encourage community involvement, grow existing and new partnerships, and increase the value of our natural capital.

 Please report any sightings of illegal vehicles in Horsted Valley to the police non-emergency number, 101, or on the Kent Police website.

 These events are a chance for local residents, businesses, Kent Wildlife Trust, the Friends of Horsted Valley, councillors and others to come together.
 At these events people can share ideas for potential enhancements to the valley in terms of management, access, walking and cycling, wildlife and interpretation.

 Over 100 people attended our 2019 event at 25th Medway Scout Hut and Fort Luton.
 Over 70 of them responded to a questionnaire about how they use Horsted Valley, the update on proposals and if they had any concerns.